laurenday040/swapi/README.md

 ## Code Coverage

-Run 'ng --code-coverage', that will generate a dashboard test for you in: '/swapi/coverage/swapiApp/index.html'
+Run `ng --code-coverage`, that will generate a dashboard test for you in: `/swapi/coverage/swapiApp/index.html`

 ## Further help